mathjax/MathJax/mathjax/docs/html/_sources/options/HTML-CSS.txt

 The HTML-CSS output processor
 *****************************

-The options below control the operation of the HTML-CSS output processor.
+The options below control the operation of the HTML-CSS output processor that is run when you include ``"output/HTML-CSS"`` in the `jax` array of your configuration.
 They are listed with their default values.
 To set any of these options, include a ``"HTML-CSS"`` section in your :meth:`MathJax.Hub.Config()` call.
 Note that, because of the dash, you need to enclose the name in quotes.
 For example

 .. code-block:: javascript